microsoftgraph/aspnetcore-webhooks-sample/README.md

 Subscribe for [Microsoft Graph webhooks](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/webhooks) to be notified when your user's data changes, so you don't have to poll for changes.

 This sample ASP.NET Core web application shows how to subscribe for webhooks using application (app-only) permissions.
-It uses OpenID Connect for sign in, [Azure AD Authentication Library for .NET](https://github.com/AzureAD/azure-activedirectory-library-for-dotnet) (ADAL) to obtain an access token using the [client credentials grant](https://tools.ietf.org/html/rfc6749#section-4.4), and the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) (SDK) to interact with Microsoft Graph.
+It uses OpenID Connect for sign in / sign out using the Microsoft identity platform for developers, [Microsoft Authentication Library for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) (MSAL.NET) to obtain an access token using the [Implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), and the [Microsoft Graph Client Library for .NET](https://github.com/microsoftgraph/msgraph-sdk-dotnet) (SDK) to call Microsoft Graph on behalf of a user that has successfully signed in to the web app.
+These complexities have been encapsulated into the `Microsoft.Identity.Web` reusable library project.

->Currently, only Outlook messages, events, and contacts resources support application permissions.
-Application permissions are not yet supported for Group conversations or OneDrive drive root items.
+>See the list of [application permissions](https://docs.microsoft.com/en-us/graph/api/subscription-post-subscriptions?view=graph-rest-1.0) permitted for each supported resource in Microsoft Graph.

 The sample app redirects to the Azure AD *adminconsent* endpoint so a tenant administrator can grant application permissions directly to the app.
 After the admin consents, users in the tenant can create a subscription and watch for notifications.